Andy-Reynolds/calculator-challenge/README.md

 # calculator-challenge

-This calculator can compute a whopping two whole numbers
+This calculator can compute a whopping two whole numbers at a time.

-Plus-minus button has no function at the moment.
+Please click equals between each operation.